SpawncampServers/SpawnCampPZ-Hub/README.md

 ## PVP & Safety System

+- **The game technically lets any PvP player hit someone, even with Safety on.
+However on our server that's against the rules.
+If their safety is on, leave them alone.**
-- **Safety ON (Green Shield):** You are in PvE mode.
+- **Safety ON (Green Axes):** You are in PvE mode.
 You cannot damage other players, and other players cannot damage you.
-- **Safety OFF (Skull Icon):** You are opting into PvP.
+- **Safety OFF (Skull CrossBones Icon):** You are opting into PvP.
 You can fight other players who also have Safety OFF.
 - **Toggle Timer:** Switching safety on or off takes **60 seconds**, with a **60-second cooldown** before you can toggle again — plan ahead, as you cannot flip it mid-fight.
 - **Griefing Clause:** Attempting to bypass the safety system (e.g., using vehicle collisions, fire traps, or pulling zombie hordes onto safe players) is strictly forbidden and treated as griefing.

-**Server Browser Description:**
-> The game technically lets any PvP player hit someone, even with Safety on.
-However on our server that's against the rules.
-If their safety is on, leave them alone..

 ## Community Rules